stanbaek/ece387_book/docs/Module6_IMU/IMU.md

     touch imu_sub.py
     ```

-1. Copy and complete the below code using the GUI editor tool, **Sublime**.
+1. Copy and complete the below code using a GUI editor tool, such as **Sublime** or **VS Code**.
 Browse to the subscriber you just created and double-click.
-This will open the file in **Sublime** (if it is open in any other editor, stop, raise your hand, and get help from an instructor)
+This will open the file in **Sublime** or **VS Code** (if it is open in any other editor, stop, raise your hand, and get help from an instructor)
 > 💡️ **Tip:** Look for the **"TODO"** tag which indicates where you should insert your own code.

 ```python